+You may think that dogs only have certain foods they can’t eat that cause pet toxicity, like chocolate, but our furry friends can also have allergies and sensitivities to certain foods.
 Allergies are reactions of the body to foreign substances, and this can also include food at times.
-Several types of allergies can affect dogs, and food allergies are among the common ones.
+Several types of allergies can affect dogs, and food allergies are among the common ones, including gluten sensitivities and soy allergies.
 Read on to know about some common signs your dog is allergic to their food:

 - Chronic ear infections